niftynei/bloggit/drafts/2019-06-04-The-Importance-of-History.md

     $ git bisect bad

 Assuming you know at least one commit that was good, you then tell git bisect what the 'good' commit is.
-As an example, heres how you'd mark a commit hash good.
+As an example, here's how you'd mark a commit hash good.

     $ git biset good 9a7b7a8e

 From there, `git bisect` will binary search through the commits between the known good and known bad points until you've identified the commit where the error takes place.
 It automatically checks out commits, and then you run your tests.
 If the test fails, you mark the commit is bad (with `git bisect bad`); if the test passes, you mark it as good (`git bisect good`).
 When you're finished, return to head with `git bisect reset`.

-Since `git bisect` picks 'random' (actually they're halfway between the last marked good + bad), if any commit in your project doesn't build and you land on it with `git bisect`, you're not going to be able to figure out if it's actually a good or a bad commit.
+Since `git bisect` picks 'random' (actually they're halfway between the last marked good + bad) commits, if any commit in your project doesn't build and you land on it with `git bisect`, you're not going to be able to figure out if it's actually a good or a bad commit.
 Same for breaking tests as well.

-To summarize: non-buildable commits break your abilty to 'easily' git bisect through a codebase, build it at any given commit
+To summarize: non-buildable commits break your abilty to 'easily' git bisect through a codebase, and build at any given commit.

 ## Readability